stevenyxng/Anubis/README.md

 # Anubis
  A simple game for the GBA, with mechanics inspired by Tomb of the Mask and a story (loosely) inspired by ancient Egyptian religion.
-Made for the final project of CS 2261.
+Made for the CS 2261 at Georgia Tech.